Chang Thai National Thai Elephant Day, March 13 2002

 drops, and all the while sway back and forth in their efforts to

-car, a truck, or a helicopter overhead, but not the jungle.
+maintain balance.
+Seldom will an elephant become afraid in terrain like this.
+What will scare him is a car, a truck, or a helicopter overhead, but not the jungle.
 All you have to do is hold on to your seat.
 It's fun.

-Elephants, like people, place a high value on
+Elephants, like people, place a high value on friendship.

 In any elephant group the elephants tend to pair up and stay

-likes and dislikes, of course, but in a caravan or on a trek for example, the mahouts have to
+very close together with their friends.
+They have their likes and dislikes, of course, but in a caravan or on a trek for example, the mahouts have to take special care in lining up

 the elephants before departure.
 They are placed one behind the